QubesOS/qubes-posts/2020-10-09-calling-all-humans.md

 author: Nina Eleanor Alter
 ---

 Greetings, Qubes community!
 We are running our first ever survey of current, former, and future Qubes OS users.
 We invite you all to lend us 10-15min of your time, to participate.
+Of note: we've had reports that in Firefox on Android devices, it does not work.
+FYI.

 <https://survey.qubes-os.org/index.php?r=survey/index&sid=791682&lang=en>